VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/order-payment-method-type.md

 # OrderPaymentMethodType ==~object~==

-The `OrderPaymentMethodType` represents a payment method available for orders.
+This type represents a payment method available for orders.

 ## Fields